 A probable explanation for the negative effect of raw frass on plant growth in the current study is that the frass used might have contained compounds that are toxic to plants.
-Moreover, frass quality depends heavily on the larval substrate as well as the postharvest processing.
-Growth-inhibition by heavy metal accumulation particularly cadmium in plant tissues has been found (John et al., 2009; Kycko et al., 2019; Saadaoui et al., 2022).
+Frass quality depends heavily on the larval substrate as well as postharvest processing.
+Growth inhibition by heavy metal accumulation particularly cadmium in plant tissues has been found (John et al., 2009; Kycko et al., 2019; Saadaoui et al., 2022).
 The negative growth effects in our study may have been due to cadmium's inhibition of the proton pump implicated in cellular plant growth (Kycko et al., 2019; Reswita et al., 2022; Zim et al., 2022).
 However, this study cannot confirm the effect of heavy metals because it was not tested.
-Furthermore, soil amendment with frass in this study might have altered the physical properties of the soil and obstructed root growth.
-Excess frass in the soil can lead to soil compaction or waterlogging, which can limit the availability of oxygen and other essential nutrients to plant roots (Liu et al., 2019).
+Soil amendment with frass in this study might have altered the physical properties of the soil and obstructed root growth.
+Excess frass in the soil can lead to soil compaction or waterlogging, limiting the availability of oxygen and essential nutrients to plant roots (Liu et al., 2019).
 This would require further studies to confirm since only a single frass dose (2 g/kg) was used in the current study.
-Alternatively, frass salinity may affect its performance.
-For example, high salt content can disrupt the delicate balance of ions and nutrients in the soil, leading to imbalances that are harmful to plant growth (Zhang et al., 2012).
+Alternatively, frass salinity may have caused inhibitory effects on plant growth.
+For example, high salt content can disrupt the balance of ions and nutrients in the soil, impairing plant growth (Zhang et al., 2012).
 It should be noted that the quality of the raw frass used in this study may have been impacted by the extended heat treatment (24 hr at 60 °C) compared to the shorter duration of 1 hr at 70 °C required by the EU Commission regulation EU 2021/1925, and confirmed by Van Looveren et al.'s (2021) study, which assessed the effects of this heat treatment on BSFF (Van Looveren et al., 2021).
 The application of raw BSFF resulted in a longer time until flowering compared to MWF and the NoFrass control.
 However, when the experiment was repeated under similar conditions, no significant effect of soil treatment on time until flowering was observed.
 Overall, these findings suggest that the use of raw BSFF or raw MWF as soil amendments may have negative effects on the growth and flowering of B. rapa plants, particularly in terms of leaf production.
-However, the effect on time until flowering may be more variable and depends on specific experimental conditions.
+However, the effect on time until flowering seems to be more variable.
 The disparities between the effects of raw frass in the current study and the positive results reported in other previous studies illustrate the difficulty in generalising the effect of frass as an organic fertiliser on plant growth performance.